howtographql/howtographql/content/frontend/vue-apollo/0-introduction.md

 In the previous tutorials, you learned about major concepts and benefits of GraphQL.
 Now is the time to get your hands dirty and start out with an actual project!

 You're going to build a simple clone of [Hackernews](https://news.ycombinator.com/).
+The final product can be viewed [here](http://vue-apollo-hn.surge.sh/).
 Here's a list of the features the app will have:

 - Display a list of links
 - Search the list of links